-This calendar/handbook is a resource that provides you with important dates as well as information about the academic and behavioral expectations that we have for our students.
-We appreciate your continued support as we all strive to create a school community which supports and develops our students in achieving their academic and personal potential.
+This calendar/handbook serves as a valuable resource, providing important dates and outlining our academic and behavioral expectations.
+We appreciate your support in fostering a school community where all students can achieve their academic and personal potential.

 WE ARE ONE!